Space CLI: Manage Flashcards with AI in Your Terminal

 }

-JSON for structured processing, CSV for spreadsheets.
-Both pipe straight into any AI tool.
+JSON or CSV: both pipe straight into any tool.

 Export a deck and let the AI surface semantic overlap: